 About student mental health

-You might face challenges like:
+You might face challenges such as:

 - meeting and working with new people